Ways in which you can change your tenancy agreement

-Your Tenancy Agreement is governed by the Housing (Scotland) Act 2014.
-We've produced a a summary of the changes and a helpful list of FAQs for your information.
+Your tenancy agreement is governed by the Housing (Scotland) Act 2014.
+We've produced a summary of the changes and a helpful list of FAQs for your information.

 Your tenancy agreement is the document you sign when you agree to become the tenant of your home.

 It is a contract between you and us and records information such as your name, the date you became our tenant and the rent.
 It also lists the other conditions you must keep to as a tenant.

 There are a number of ways you can apply to have your tenancy agreement changed.

 You may want to share the responsibilities of your tenancy with someone who has lived and has been registered on your household composition for at least a year.
 In this case, you should apply to your local housing office for a joint tenancy.